-- For a degree, satisfactorily complete a minimum of 60 semester hours of college credit in an approved program of study, including prescribed general education courses. - Earn a 2.0 cumulative grade point average in all courses attempted at the college.
+- 1. For a degree, satisfactorily complete a minimum of 60 semester hours of college credit in an approved program of study, including prescribed general education courses. - 2.
+Earn a 2.0 cumulative grade point average in all courses attempted at the college.
 The calculation of the grade point average for graduation shall not include grades earned in institutional credit courses.
 A course may be counted only once for purposes of meeting graduation requirements. - 3.
 Complete at least 25 percent of the degree plan coursework at Jefferson State for an associate degree. - 4.
 Complete and transfer appropriate courses with a grade of "C" or better from a regionally or Council on Occupational Education accredited institution to satisfy degree requirements.
 A transfer grade of "D" will only be accepted when the transferred student's cumulative grade point average is 2.0 or above. - 5.
 Students can receive either an Associate in Arts or an Associate in Science degree from Jefferson State. - 6.
 Submit a formal application for graduation during the term before he or she anticipates completing graduation requirements. - 7.
 Fulfill all financial obligations to the college. - 8.
 Count no credit hours for any courses disregarded when declaring academic bankruptcy or forgiveness in the cumulative grade point average toward the total number of hours required for a degree. - 9.
 Competency in the basic use of the computer is a requirement of the Southern Association of Colleges and Schools Commission on Colleges.
 Courses listed in the "Course Descriptions" section of the Catalog and Student Handbook with the computer designation substantially integrate use of the computer as a course requirement and satisfy the Jefferson State computer competency requirement.
 Students should speak to an advisor regarding transferability of these courses. - 10.
-Remove all admissions conditions.
+Remove all admissions conditions. - 11.
+Financial aid students with federal student loans must complete Exit Counseling at https://studentaid gov/app/counselingInstructions.action?counseling Type=exit during their last semester at Jefferson State.